Jayg000e/grepql_compiler/README.md

 ## Additional Information

 - The GREPQL Compiler supports a variety of commands and queries typical to data retrieval and manipulation tasks.
-Refer to the [GREPQL Command Reference](https://drive.google.com/file/d/10ltsyyzCuSjXZ-eB4PknFGg3zn5YAkVQ/view?usp=sharing) for detailed syntax and examples.
+Refer to the [GREPQL Command Reference](https://drive.google.com/file/d/10ltsyyzCuSjXZ-eB4PknFGg3zn5YAkVQ/view?usp=sharing) and [GREPQL Report](https://drive.google.com/file/d/10lyo40QwWk1if8GRefZOezLSMzml-QCw/view?usp=sharing) for detailed syntax and examples.

 Thank you for using the GREPQL Compiler.
 We hope it enhances your data processing tasks efficiently!